 If I had to fault one thing about the platform, it would be that there are no live lessons.
 However, that isn’t a bad thing in many student’s eyes.
 Live lessons are something that many online lesson platforms do, and some people love them.
 If you don’t see the need for that, this is the perfect platform for you!

-If you’re still on the fence, you can sign up for the free trial to test it out.
+If you’re still on the fence, you can check out the free Ukulele Fundamentals course to try out the platform.
 You’ll soon find yourself loving the platform and wanting to carry on with a subscription.
 I know I would.

 Ukelele Buddy is my second favorite lesson option when it comes to online ukulele education platforms.
 The difference between this platform and Uke Like The Pros is that it has a large library of free content that you can go through.